DanistyWuKids/iOS_PTV_Improved/README.md

 ## Configuration

+NB: If you are installed by using script and successfully installed all require components.
+No further configures required.

 Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.

 ## Layout